jenkins-x/jx-docs/content/about/decisions.md

 The Kubernetes ecosystem is rich with innovation and with a vibrant, forward thinking, diverse open source community which is inviting only suggests great things for all involved.

 Jenkins X strongly recommends using public cloud managed Kubernetes clusters where possible.
-GKE, AKS and EKS all offer managed Kubernetes services, This dramatically reduces risk of installing, upgrading and maintaining your Kubernetes cluster so you can focus on developing awesome code.
+GKE, AKS and EKS all offer managed Kubernetes services, which dramatically reduces risk of installing, upgrading and maintaining your Kubernetes cluster so you can focus on developing awesome code.

 i.e. let folks that know how to run containers and manage clusters at scale so you can focus on adding value to your business.